lukso-network/network-genesis-deposit-contract/README.md

 ```

 The `freezeContract` function is an external function that is only callable by the `owner` of the smart contract.
-Calling it will change the `contractFrozen` to true.
+Calling it will freeze the contract 100 blocks after is has been called.
 This cannot be reversed, it will prevent any further calls to the `tokensReceived` function and block any additional deposits.

 ### `_deposit` function